2014 Winter Paralympics closing ceremony

-Ceremony

 Awards

 During the Closing Ceremony, Toby Kane, a male alpine skier from Australia, and Bibian Mentel-Spee, a female snowboarder from the Netherlands, were named winners of the Whang Youn Dai Achievement Award, which is presented at every Paralympic Games for outstanding performances and overcoming adversity.

 The flag was handed over to the mayor of PyeongChang, the host city of the next edition of the Winter Paralympics.